-SMSL SU-9 sits firmly in the middle of SMSL’s DAC offering with the asking price of $449.
-But where does this puts SU-9 in terms of performance and features?
+SMSL SU-9 sits firmly in the middle of SMSL’s DAC offering with an asking price of $449.
+But where does this put SU-9 in terms of performance and features?
 Is it closer to the likes of budget Sanskrit 10th or flagship M400?
 Let’s try and find out.

 Build and Connectivity

 SU-9 features an all-metal build and a clean minimalistic design.
 But there’s nothing minimalistic about its connectivity capabilities.
 Aside from the usual digital inputs such as USB, optical, and coaxial, there’s also Bluetooth onboard.
 The good news continues with analog outs as we can choose between single-ended RCA and balanced XLR ones.
 Both of these can be used in a fixed or variable output level mode.
 Lastly, we see a big AC power connector, meaning that SU-9 is powered directly from the wall socket and it is in no need of an AC/DC adapter.
 This also means that the whole power-supply section is located inside the unit and upgrading this one with a linear power supply is not an option.
 On a positive note, SMSL claims the power supply to be an ultra-low noise one, so one less thing to think about.